Digimon Story: Time Stranger Reveals New Combat Systems

 Set across the human world, the Digital World of Iliad, and the flow of time itself, Time Stranger casts players as an agent of ADAMAS, a covert organization investigating supernatural disturbances.

-As in previous entries, the core gameplay focuses on raising Digimon, engaging in strategic turn-based battles, and evolving monsters along branching paths—now with several new systems introduced.
+As in past entries, the gameplay centers on raising Digimon, strategic turn-based battles, and branching evolutions, now enhanced by several new systems.

 Attribute + Element System